kedmahamelberg-ai/kedmahamelberg/_pages/defense.md

 {% include gallery id="gallery_committee" caption="The defense committee in academic gowns." %}

+## On the methodology

+*Voices in Action* combined large-scale computational analysis with controlled experiments.
+Across the three empirical chapters, AI helped identify and classify over 250,000 social media posts against theory-driven rubrics developed with human coders.
+The AI never made the categorical decisions as those were grounded in theory and validated by human raters.
+AI scaled the classification to a size that would have taken years to do manually.
+Each empirical finding from the field data was then triangulated through a controlled experiment.

+At the defense, both Prof. dr. Corine Boon and Dean Marc Salomon addressed this methodological choice directly.

+> *"I really like the systematic analysis of social media data because it's novel but also that it's combined with your experimental studies to address mechanisms. […] You apply computational social science methods in your dissertation… you demonstrate the value of systematic methodological triangulation."*
+> — **Prof. dr. Corine Boon**

+> *"As a dean, I liked your work very much because it stands for everything that the business school is standing for.
+It's very innovative.
+You took some risk using, at that time, very modern tools like large language models."*
+> — **Prof. dr. Marc Salomon**, Dean, Amsterdam Business School

+The combination of computational scale, human-validated classification, and experimental replication is the methodological signature of the dissertation.

 ## The verdict and conferral

 After the committee deliberates, the promoters confer the doctorate, hand over the diploma, and deliver a *laudatio* (praise speech).